INTRODUCTION

 by Hansen:

-and its nonliteral referent.
+non literal referent.
 (Martins 2008)

 I've always loved symbols and my rich imagination